Some context: the new neuroliberalism and “behavioural insights”

 “However, as far as we know no one has examined whether welfare conditionality has cognitive depleting effects.”

-It’s particularly worrying that there is a proposal in the report for further “experimental” pseudo-psychological approaches to policies aimed at the poorest citizens.
+It’s particularly worrying that there is a proposal in the report for further experimental” pseudo-psychological approaches to policies aimed at the poorest citizens.
 The researchers call on the Department for Work and Pensions to conduct experiments into whether welfare conditionality actually had any positive effects and suggested that “self-set” and “enforced goals” might be a better way of “helping people into work.”
-Although this allows for a little tokenist self determination and permits a little autonomy, it is still an approach ultimately based on enforcement.
+Although this allows for a little tokenist self-determination and permits a little autonomy, it is still an approach ultimately based on coercion and enforcement.

 There is a clear distinction to be made between “behavioural science” – which is almost entirely about economic outcomes; what is politically deemed “best” for citizens and social conformity, and mainstream psychology – which embraces a much broader and deeper perspective of the complexities of human potential and wellbeing.